 You can cut the pickles in half lengthwise and skip poking them.
 In this case, you would only need 6 pickles.

-If you would like to make your own BBQ sauce, which is how we usually serve these, here is Stacy’s recipe for BBQ Sauce.
+If you would like to make homemade BBQ sauce, which is how we usually serve these, here is Stacy’s recipe for BBQ Sauce.
 As well, we like to use our homemade pickles.

 Smoked Bacon Wrapped Pickles